 Focus

 Jesus came to a town of Samaria called Sychar....
-Jacob's well was there….
+Jacob's well was there [and] Jesus...sat down there at the well.
 A woman of Samaria came to draw water.
-Jesus said to her, "Give me a drink."
-The Samaritan woman said to him, "How can you, a Jew, ask me, a Samaritan woman, for a drink?"
+Jesus said to her, m"Give me a drink."
+"How can you, a Jew, ask me, a Samaritan woman, for a drink?"
 Jesus answered and said to her, "If you knew...who is saying to you, 'Give me a drink,' you would have asked him and he would have given you living water....
 Everyone who drinks this water will be thirsty again; but whoever drinks the water I shall give will never thirst...."

 One-Minute-Homily

 > We all long for acceptance and love, which is to say we long to be known and accepted and valued.
-In the absence of love and acceptance we will settle for attention, and we will sometimes cheat, lie and steal to get, but attention never satisfies our desire for love.
+In the absence of love and acceptance we will settle for attention, and we will sometimes cheat, lie and steal to get it, but attention never satisfies our desire to be loved.

 > The Gospel challenges us, first, to believe that God knows us and loves us in spite of our human imperfection and sin.
 Secondly it challenges us to believe that God loves every other human being in the same way, which is how we should value them as well.